 If your proposal is denied funding, you may resubmit a funding request for the following calendar year.

-Please note that the Prolacta Bioscience Foundation is unable to provide any goods or services to individuals or organizations.
+Please note that the Prolacta Bioscience Foundation is unable to provide any goods or services to individuals or organisations.

 Vanessa Scott, President